LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Characters/NPC/Seni/Brokvar/Morcan Moss.md

 *TBC*
 ### Notes

-Afflicted by a Cursed Crown which he took from the family cryps
+Afflicted by a Cursed Crown which he took from the family crypts to make himself look like more of a leader than his brother Owain